-As previously mentioned, RWI allows selling private equity funds, and other institutional investors reaching maturity and relevant milestones for return of capital to their investors, to liquidate their investment in the target and distribute proceeds, without pending indemnity obligations that would delay an otherwise clean fund wind-up and dissolution.
+As mentioned above, RWI allows selling private equity funds, and other institutional investors reaching maturity and relevant milestones for return of capital to their investors, to liquidate their investment in the target and distribute proceeds, without pending indemnity obligations that would delay an otherwise clean fund wind-up and dissolution.
+The authors have experience with deals in which specialised private equity funds at the end of the applicable fund life have been able to successfully close deals in which RWI was used to allow for a clean exit, including deals in the power and energy space.

 Finally, RWI can be a powerful tool to facilitate deals with financially distressed sellers.
 Distressed sellers' creditworthiness does not provide sufficient assurances for effective recourse.
-Also, such sellers likely need to receive the proceeds of the transaction at closing to disburse them shortly thereafter to creditors or use them to cover critical operational needs.
+Also, these sellers likely need to receive the proceeds of the transaction at closing to disburse them shortly thereafter to creditors or use them to cover critical operational needs.
 RWI provides a solution for both of these issues by eliminating or reducing reliance on recourse against the seller and providing buyer with the ability to look at the insurer for creditworthiness and liquidity risks, instead of the seller.